-Multicolored Asian Lady Beetle: This lady beetle is present all summer but is most noticeable in the fall when second generation adults migrate from trees, gardens and fields to reflective, vertical surfaces (such as the south side of the house)in preparation for winter hibernation.
+Multicolored Asian Lady Beetle: Multicolored Asian lady beetle (or ladybug) is a beneficial predator that eats aphids and other smalll insects during the summer.
+It is most noticeable in the fall when the day-lengths shorten and beetles migrate from trees, gardens and fields to the sunny sides of the building and wandering indoors, becoming an annoying though harmless, household nuisance.
+MALB is found everywhere in the state.
 Please see our website for information on ladybug control in the fall of the year.

-Japanese Beetle: This colorful member of the Junebug group is present from late June through August when it feeds on the foliage flowers and fruits of garden and landscape plants, especially roses, grapes and linden trees.
+This colorful member of the Junebug group is present from late June through August when it feeds on the foliage flowers and fruits of garden and landscape plants, especially roses, grapes and linden trees.
+Read more about Japanese beetles in Iowa at www.hortnews.extension.iastate.edu/japanese-beetle

 Links to this article are strongly encouraged, and this article may be republished without further permission if published as written and if credit is given to the author, Horticulture and Home Pest News, and Iowa State University Extension and Outreach.
 If this article is to be used in any other manner, permission from the author is required.
 This article was originally published on November 5, 2008.
 The information contained within may not be the most current and accurate depending on when it is accessed.